Blockchainia/eterraverse-grant-supplement/Blockchainia_GDD.md

 The game is set in a virtual on-chain realm where the separation of magic and technology has been obfuscated from the public by a shadowy organization.
 Ancient ruins and mines scatter the landscape, providing rich sources of elemental essence and raw materials.
 NPC characters inhabit the land, and have littered it with monuments, fountains, as well as various spiritual relics and artifacts revealing a deep but unspoken culture.
 Their interactions give clues to the history of this strange world, revealed through easter eggs holding the secrets of the beginning of this unique realm, ultimately leading each player on a unique journey to understand the prophecy behind the NPC's very existence.

 ### Narrative
-The realm of Blockchainia exists outside of the concept of time itself, a plane where games of past, present, and future are slowly being connected by an unknown force.
+The realm of Eterraverse exists outside of the concept of time itself, a plane where games of past, present, and future are slowly being connected by an unknown force.

 Players will become members of various guilds vying for control over resources and power in a virtual world fractured by misinformation.
 Each player's actions and alliances will influence the eventual storyline and available craftables, collectibles, and mechanics as they evolve through each season of game play.

 It is initially unknown to the player, but the NPC's despise the powerful invaders that enter through yet-unknown virtual means.
 From the NPC's perspective, players start as AI Card Bots, whom one day take the form of robots that take over their world.
 These robots enjoy playing a brutal sport annihilating each other while pillaging the NPC world in the process, forcing their leaders to create every more powerful technology and magic.
-They yearn for a savior, one who will provide the governance necessary to banish these barbarians from the realm of Blockchainia forever.
+They yearn for a savior, one who will provide the governance necessary to banish these barbarians from the realm of Eterraverse forever.

 Yet, while most NPCs view these invaders as a threat, others have found opportunity, offering "smart contracts" to players for completing certain tasks and rewarding them heavily for their efforts.